 Reproduction

-The reproductive method of the sea angel is very interesting, as they don’t need any external influence to fertilize their eggs.
+Their reproductive method is very interesting, as they don’t need any external influence to fertilize their eggs.
 They fertilize their eggs internally and then release them into the water column.
-Because they are protandrous hermaphrodites, over the course of their lives, they change genders from female to male.
+Because they are protandrous hermaphrodites, throughout their lives, they change genders from female to male.
 This means that they have both gametes, the egg, the sperm, and both reproductive organs.
 This allows the mating process to become extremely efficient.

 Threats